 - 1. Carry out general responsibilities as stated in the General Duties of the Board Liaison and Committee Leadership: Roles and Responsibilities sections of the NARST Policies and Procedures. - 2.
-Work closely with Graduate Student Committee Co-Chair to oversee the work of subcommittees; and co-author committee reports to NARST for the Membership Meeting at the Annual International Conference - 3.
-Serve as primary contact for the Graduate Student Committee - 4.
+Work closely with Graduate Student Coordinator for two years to oversee the work of subcommittees; and co-author committee reports to NARST for the Membership Meeting at the Annual International Conference - 3.
 Serve as ex-officio for all sub-committees